gg-mg/Ferrari_Pizza/README.md

 Ferrari Pizza is a school project to demonstrate knowledge of HTML, CSS, JAVASRIPT.

 ## Technologies
-In this project, incorporates  HTML (index.html), CSS (styles.css and bootstrap), JAVASRIPT(scripts.js and jQuery).
+This project, incorporates  HTML (index.html), CSS (styles.css and bootstrap), JAVASRIPT(scripts.js and jQuery).
 The website is responsive accross different devices.

 ## Set/Installation
 The Ferrari Studio website was created using Visual Studio 2015.